Installing Your Glove Box

 Atmospheric Moisture and Oxygen Sensors

-The Ossila Glove Box comes with two sensor boards, one for the main chamber and one for the antechamber.
+This benchtop glove box comes with two sensor boards, one for the main chamber and one for the antechamber.
 These sensor boards each house an oxygen sensor and a H20 sensor that constantly monitor oxygen and moisture levels.
 They will also measure the pressure and temperature of the internal chamber.
 The glove box records this information.
-If you wish, you can copy the saved data to a computer via the USB connection on the back of the glove box control box.
+If you wish, you can copy the saved data to a computer via the USB connection on the back of the control box.

 To fit the two sensors, simply align the legs on the sensor board with the holes on the connector board and push into place.
 Then, fix the sensor board to the connector board using the screws provided.